kdm9/Acanthophis/documentation.md

       # this conservatively high, as the behaviour is different between variant
       # callers: Freebayes skips sites with more than this many reads per
       # sample on average, whereas mpileup subsamples to this many reads.
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       max_depth_per_sample: 400

       # Only genotype the N best alleles.
 A considerable performance tunable,
       # especially for freebayes.
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       best_n_alleles: 4

       # At least 4 reads in at least one sample to call it a variant
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       min_alt_count: 4

       # Organism's ploidy?
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       ploidy: 2

       # Prior on the proportion of variable sites (Θ)
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       theta_prior: 0.01

       # Use SNPEff to annotate variant effects?
 Requires a rather specific set
       # of precomputed references, refer to the SNPeff docs.
 Personally I've
       # had better luck with bcftools csq, which will be supported here soon.
+      # CRITICAL NOTE: deepvariant calls will not be subject to these filters.
       snpeff: false